gofiber/fiber/docs/api/bind.md

 ### Form

-Binds the request form body to a struct.
+Binds the request or multipart form body data to a struct.

 It is important to specify the correct struct tag based on the content type to be parsed.
 For example, if you want to parse a form body with a field called `Pass`, you would use a struct field with `form:"pass"`.